Best Indicators for Cryptocurrency CFDs

 This is a Bullish SHS (Inverse Head-and-Shoulders pattern) that marks a reversal and a possible uptrend turn.
 Possible entry is made after the pattern has been completed, at the open of the next bar.

 This is a Bearish SHS pattern (Head-and-Shoulders) that marks a reversal and a possible uptrend turn.
 A possible entry is made after the pattern has been completed, at the open of the next bar.

 A Bullish continuation pattern marks an upside trend continuation.
 First, the MACD makes a downside turn from point A, marking a retracement.
 Subsequently, when point A is broken by the MACD histogram, it presents a signal for a long entry.

 MACD Bearish Continuation

 A Bearish continuation pattern marks an upside trend continuation.
-First, the MACD makes an upside turn from point A marking a retracement.
-Subsequently, when point A is broken by the MACD histogram, it is a signal for a short entry.
+First, the MACD makes an upside turn from point A, marking a retracement.
+Subsequently, when point A is broken by the MACD histogram, it displays a signal for a short entry.

 MACD Bullish 0 Line Rejection

 When the MACD comes down towards the 0 line and turns back up just above the 0 line, it is normally a trend continuation move.
 Points A and B mark the uptrend continuation.